 Introduction from the Chair of NSLA

-This year NSLA celebrated our fifty-year history of collaboration as national, state and territory libraries, beginning with the first meeting of the State Librarians’ Council in Melbourne in 1973.
+In 2023 NSLA celebrated its fifty-year history of collaboration as national, state and territory libraries, beginning with the first meeting of the State Librarians’ Council in Melbourne in 1973.

 The 2022-2023 financial year was NSLA’s first full year as an incorporated association and we took the opportunity to review and confirm our purpose and really mark this next chapter of our work together.
 Over the last twelve months we have: